PLUVICTO- lutetium lu 177 vipivotide tetraxetan injection, solution

 PLUVICTO contributes to a patient’s overall long-term cumulative radiation exposure.
 Long-term cumulative radiation exposure is associated with an increased risk for cancer.

-Minimize radiation exposure to patients, medical personnel, and household contacts during and after treatment with PLUVICTO consistent with institutional good radiation safety practices, patient treatment procedures, Nuclear Regulatory Commission patient-release guidance, and instructions to the patient for follow-up radiation protection at home.
+Minimize radiation exposure to patients, medical personnel, and others during and after treatment with PLUVICTO consistent with institutional good radiation safety practices, patient treatment procedures, Nuclear Regulatory Commission patient-release guidance, and instructions to the patient for follow-up radiation protection at home.

 Ensure patients increase oral fluid intake and advise patients to void as often as possible to reduce bladder radiation.